ollie299792458/dissertation-rust-ipv6-router/README.md

 # Software IPv6 Router in Rust using Mininet for University of Cambridge Part II (3rd Year) Dissertation

-The router itself is called Luyou.
+The router itself is called Luyou, and the test framework Luxing, with a test client called Luxingke and test server called Luxingfu.

 For more information please check out my dissertation in ./dissertation/